witheve/docs/tutorials/quickstart.eve.md

   [#greeting text: "hello world"]
 ```

 This record is tagged `#greeting`, and has an attribute "text" with the value "hello world".
-Although tags have a special syntax, they are attributes like any other (i.e. #foo = tag: "foo").
+Although tags have a special syntax, they are attributes like any other.
 We encourage you to classify groups of related records with tags.

 ## Finding records in Eve

-We can search for records, then bind new records to those that are found.
-Eve finds every record matching the supplied patterns, and then binds records dependent on them.
+Eve finds every record matching the supplied patterns, then binds new records to them.
 If no records match the search, then the block does not run at all.
 A block will only run if every pattern in a search matches at least one record.
 Let's search for the `#greeting` we just committed, and then display it in a text container:

 ```eve
 search